Veto2922/Cells-image-classification/README.md

 The model achieves a certain level of accuracy on the test dataset.
 Detailed classification metrics, including precision, recall, and F1-score, are provided in the evaluation section.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License

-This project is licensed under the MIT License.